carpentries-incubator/reproducible-publications-quarto/_episodes/02-Quarto/02-setup-versioning.md

 ## Using RStudio projects and Version Control in RStudio

 Using version control is a powerful feature to make your research more reproducible and better organized.
-In order to use versioning while working in RStudio, the first step is to make sure your work is set up as an R Project because you may not use the versioning features in RStudio without one.
-There are three options for doing this, depending on your given scenario.
+In order to use versioning while working in RStudio make sure your work is set up as an R Project.
+RStudio's versioning features don't work unless your work is part of an R Project.
+There are three options for starting an R Project, depending on your given scenario.

 ## Three Methods of Setting up an RStudio Project with version control

 There are several options for working with RStudio projects and enabling version control.
 You can create a new one if you aren't already working on an R Project.
-There are three options here:
+Here are three options:

 1. **New Directory** - start a brand new RStudio project (with the option of version control).
 2. **Existing Directory** - add existing work to a project in RStudio (with the option of setting up version control).